MHO-Revival/Docs/Local server Installation Guide.md

 You should get another cmd window, press Enter and it should close the cmd to open another one.
 Sometimes the 2nd cmd can crash (sometimes it happened 5-6 times in a row for me), just open the launcher again.

-Ta-da, your inside the game, create a caracter and cruse around !
+Ta-da, your inside the game, create a caracter and cruise around !